 - Petite women: Total petite body pillows are perfect for short women.

-- Pillow for those who sleep on the sides: There are many different types of pillows for those who sleep side-ways.
+- Pillow for those who sleep on the sides: There are many different pillows for those who sleep sideways.

 - Pillow for those who sleep on the stomach: Sleeping on the stomach can cause body aches and snoring problems.
-A shredded memory foam pillow or bamboo pillow is the best option for those who like sleeping on their stomach.
+A shredded memory foam or bamboo pillow is the best option for those who like sleeping on their stomachs.

 - Pillow for women pregnant with twins: U-shaped pillows are the best type of pillows for women pregnant with twins as the tummy is bigger and a larger pillow will offer better support.

-Selecting the right pregnancy pillow might be tricky at times as it needs careful assessment of multiple factors.
+Selecting the right pregnancy pillow might be tricky as it requires careful multiple factors assessments.
 After using a pillow, if you feel uncomfortable, you should discontinue its use immediately.

 Tips to Improve Sleep During Pregnancy

-- Eat small meals before going to bed as it will help you avoid the problem of heartburn and acid reflux.
-It is also best to avoid spicy and fatty foods as they can disturb your digestion.
+- Eat small meals before going to bed, as it will help you avoid the problem of heartburn and acid reflux.
+It is also best to avoid spicy and fatty foods as they disturb digestion.

 - Stay active during the day by exercising and doing yoga.
 The exercise will improve blood circulation in your body and also help you sleep well.

-Regular pillows might not provide the necessary support to a pregnant woman as they are not designed to do that.
-Regular pillows might slide around as you move in your sleep, causing discomfort and body aches.
-However, if you are used to your pillow and comfortable using it during pregnancy, then you should continue using it.
+Regular pillows might not support a pregnant woman as they are not designed to do that.
+Regular pillows might slide around as you sleep, causing discomfort and body aches.
+However, if you are used to your pillow and comfortable using it during pregnancy, you should continue using it.

-While a pillow might seem insignificant in the larger scheme of things for a pregnant woman, it is an essential accessory that can provide better comfort and support.
-It is crucial to select the right kind of pillow after assessing the needs of the mother.
-The right pillow will also help in reducing body and backache, which is caused due to an increase in weight during pregnancy.
+While a pillow might seem insignificant for a pregnant woman, it is an essential accessory that can provide better comfort and support.
+Selecting the right kind of pillow after assessing the mother’s needs is crucial.
+The right pillow will also help reduce body and backache, which is caused due to an increase in weight during pregnancy.
 Above all, it will ensure that the mother-to-be sleeps comfortably, which is essential for the well-being of the mother and the baby.